Tomsk Oblast: History

 Long before Siberia became part of Russia, the territory of modern Tomsk Oblast was inhabited by people belonging to the taiga Kulayskoy civilization known for its bronze artifacts.

 The development of the region began at the end of the 16th and early 17th centuries.
 The oldest settlement in the area is the village (former city) Narym, founded in 1596.

 The administrative center of the province, the city of Tomsk, was founded in 1604 by a decree of Tsar Boris Godunov.
 From 1719 to 1804 in the province of Tobolsk.
-In 1782, is formed by Tomskaya oblast in the composition of Tobolsky namestnichestva (from 1796 - Tobolskaya guberniya).
+In 1782, it was formed by Tomskaya oblast in the composition of Tobolsky Namestnichestva (from 1796 - Tobolskaya guberniya).
 In 1804 the Tomsk Governorate was founded, which existed until 1925, when it became part of the Siberian region (since 1930 - the West Siberian region).
 Tomsk Oblast was re-established on August 13, 1944.
 The city grew throughout the mid-20th century due to the migration of many Soviet institutions to Tomsk during World War II, the development of nuclear facilities in the region during the 1950s, as well as the beginning of petroleum production in the oblast during the 1960s and 1970s.

 On July 26, 1995 the Oblast's charter was adopted.